tegbessou/tasting/README.md

 Create domain service for all check before creation.

+Check if I can store the bottle name in tasting instead of id, and if the bottle is updated then we dispatch an event to update all tasting

 ## Refactoring tech
 Update unit test to add check value of property after entity modification and creation Add in all id value object representation assert from max and min length